 Regular attendance invites a student to build habits that promote lifelong success.
 Due to state legislation, Logos Academy records both excused absences as well as unlawful absences that lead to truancy.

 Daily absences and planned absences can be recorded HERE .
 Planned absences include vacations, family events, college visits, schedule surgeries, etc.

 All doctor’s notes should be emailed to firstname.lastname@example.org or turned in to the student’s homeroom teacher.

 Attendance policy as stated in our Family Handbook (pages 38-40):

 Absences for any of these reasons are recorded as excused.
 Students are allowed a total of 10 excused absences without official documents each year.
-In addition, students are allowed an additional 10 excused absences for COVID-19 symptoms related to the screening found in the School Year COVID-19 Policy.
 Please indicate the nature of these absences in your communication with the school (email@example.com).
 (Official documents include but are not limited to doctor’s notes, court issued documentation, etc):

 - MEDICAL: Medical reasons documented with a parent/guardian or doctor note submitted within 5 days of student return from absence.
 (For prolonged medical absences, see section regarding “Extended Absences” below.)
 Medical excuses include quarantine, recovery from an accident, and danger to health from serious exposure.